Stochastic Filtering of Reaction Networks Partially Observed in Time Snapshots: Reaction Networks and The Filtering Problem

 We shall be concerned with the situation where a subset of the species are observed at time snapshots $0 \leq t_1 <t_2 \dots$.
 We shall take the vector of observed species to consist of the last $n_2$ components of the state $Z(t)$ and denote it by $Y(t)$.
 The vector of the rest of the unobserved species shall be denoted by $X(t)$.
 Thus we write $Z(t)=(X(t),Y(t))$ where $X(t) \in \posint^{n_1}$ and $Y(t) \in \posint^{n_2}$ with $n=n_1+n_2$.
 We shall write $\nu_j=(\nu_j',\nu_j'')$ where $\nu_j' \in \integ^{n_1}$ and $\nu_j'' \in \integ^{n_2}$.
 We shall define $\nu' \in \integ^{n_1 \times m}$ and $\nu'' \in \integ^{n_2 \times m}$ to consist of the first $n_1$ rows of $\nu$ and the last $n_2$ rows of $\nu$ respectively.
 Thus we may write

 where $Z_0=(X_0,Y_0)$ is the random initial state.

 The filtering problem that we are concerned with is the numerical computation of conditional probabilities of the form:

 where $t \geq 0$, $z \in \posint^{n}$ and $T_s$ is the number of snapshots.
 Due to the fact that the number of states is either infinity or exceedingly large, Monte Carlo methods are the most feasible way to compute $\pi(t,z)$.
 In addition to the observation, we assume that we know the distribution of $Z_0=(X_0,Y_0)$.
 We note that $\pi(t,z)$ depends also on the observation sequence $\bar{y}=(y_1,\dots,y_{T_s})$ so that sometimes we write $\pi(t,z,\bar{y})$ to emphasize this dependence.
+See Remark \ref{rem-realistic} for some details.